Probate Q&A Series Why must I open estate administration to remove a deceased owner from a North Carolina property deed?

 Detailed Answer

 When one owner of North Carolina real property dies without a right of survivorship, the decedent’s share becomes part of the estate and does not automatically pass to other co-owners.
 State law requires probate administration to clear title and transfer that interest.
 You must petition the clerk of superior court for appointment of a personal representative under Chapter 28A of the North Carolina General Statutes (see G.S.
 28A-6-1).
 The court issues Letters of Administration or Letters Testamentary.
-These letters grant the authority to convey or distribute real estate in accordance with the decedent’s will or intestacy statutes.
+These letters grant the authority to administer the estate, including authority over real property as provided by law and the decedent’s will or intestacy statutes.

 If the deed creates a joint tenancy with right of survivorship, you can bypass full estate administration by recording an affidavit of death of joint tenant under G.S.
 47-17.
-This affidavit, filed with the Register of Deeds, vests title in surviving joint tenants.
+This affidavit, filed with the Register of Deeds, evidences that title passed to the surviving joint tenants by operation of law.
 Read the statute at G.S.
 47-17.
-Absent joint tenancy, no recorded affidavit will remove the name; the property remains in the decedent’s estate until probate ends.
+Absent joint tenancy, no recorded affidavit will remove the name; the property remains in the decedent’s estate until transferred through the estate process.

-When the personal representative handles the estate, they file a deed or court order with the Register of Deeds showing the transfer.
+When the personal representative handles the estate, they may record a deed or other appropriate instrument with the Register of Deeds showing the transfer.
 The Register will not record a deed that attempts to remove the deceased owner without evidence of the representative’s authority.
-A certified copy of the Letters and a copy of the deed or court order satisfy this requirement.
+A certified copy of the Letters and a copy of the deed or other appropriate instrument may be required for recording.

 Skipping estate administration clouds title, risks future litigation, and prevents you from refinancing or selling.
-Proper administration provides a court-approved plan for distributing assets and a clear chain of title for real property.
+Proper administration provides a court-approved process for distributing assets and a clear chain of title for real property.

 Checklist for Removing a Deceased Owner